 Frequently Asked Questions

-A. The parish is proposing a capital campaign to fund much needed renovations to Gabriel House (the old convent) and the addition of a Gathering Room connected to the Church.
-The full extent of any renovations and/or additions will be determined by the expected level of success of a capital campaign.
+A. The parish of St. Gabriel the Archangel is conducting the Building Bright Futures Capital Campaign to fund much needed renovations to Gabriel House (the old convent) and the addition of a Welcome Center connected to the Church.

 Q. Why is it important to invest in the renovation of Gabriel House?